-7543 Fine Arts, Science, Social Studies Activities Development 5-0-5 The course will build on the foundations of 7542 in terms of cognitive learning and appropriate methods of teaching children aged 3 to 5.
-Materials will be examined for science and social studies curriculum and development; materials and activities will be developed and demonstrated.
+7543 Fine Arts, Science, Social Studies Activities Development 5-0-5 This course will build on the foundations of 7546 in terms of cognitive learning and appropriate methods of teaching children aged 3 to 5.
+Materials will be examined for science and cosocial studies curriculum and development; materials and activities will be developed and demonstrated.
 Basic musical, artistic, and dramatic play principles will be explored, demonstrated, and practiced in the classroom by the CDA candidates.
-They will also develop appropriate materials, objectives, and experiences for these areas and will demonstrate them in their child-care centers. \$10.00 lab fee.
+They will also develop appropriate materials, objectives, and experiences for these areas and will demonstrate them in their day-care centers. \$10.00 lab